Eli and Sidney Teeter Albertson House

 The Eli and Sidney Teeter Albertson House is a single family home located at 4480 Sheldon Road in Oakland Charter Township, Michigan.
 It is a rare Victorian example of an I-house in Oakland Township.
 It was listed on the National Register of Historic Places in 2002.

 History

 In 1833, Martin Coleman purchased this parcel of land, likely building a small house and barn on the property soon afterward.
 In 1845, Coleman transferred 80 acres, including the house and barn, to Zenas Coleman, probably his son.
 In 1856, Zenas Coleman sold their 80 acres to Eli Albertson and his wife, Sidney Teeter Albertson.
-The Albertsons made extensive improvements to the property, including constructing a substantial main house as an additiona to the already extant small house.
+The Albertsons made extensive improvements to the property, including constructing a substantial main house as an addition to the already extant smaller house.

 Eli Albertson died in 1882, and the farm eventually passed to his youngest daughter Carrie May and her husband Harvey Crissman.
 The Crissmans planted apple orchards on the property.
 In 1949, most of the 80 acre farm was platted into a subdivision, and the ownership of the house passed out of the family.